The Burst Sonic is a clinically proven electric toothbrush that delivers ultimate value and convenience via the subscription service offered.

 I have not tested, but Burst do suggest they have a no quibble policy about sending out a replacement during this warranty period, should you have an issue.

 For new subscribers, there is to the peace of mind of a 90 day money back guarantee, which is to be commended.

-Whilst I don’t think Burst is quite perfect in my opinion, I have to give full credit for creating a pretty decent electric toothbrush, that benefits from some smart user friendly features.
+Whilst I don’t think Burst is quite perfect in my opinion, few products are and we all have different preferences.
+I have to give full credit for creating a decent electric toothbrush, that benefits from some smart user friendly features.

-I could happily use on a daily basis.
+I could happily use it on a daily basis.